Where did the Israelites cross the Red Sea?

 Located on the map (right) is the primary Israelite starting point: Avaris.
 This “Israelite city” was very effectively identified in the earlier Patterns of Evidence: Exodus documentary.
 Archaeological discoveries have helped to pinpoint this location as a sort-of “Israelite capital” in the wider, more generally established delta territory of the Land of Goshen.
 (It is also apparent that a contingent of Israelites—including Moses and Aaron—would have been further south, in or around the Egyptian capital Memphis; i.e. Exodus 12:31.)

-Thus, we have two general options: Either a roughly 400-kilometer (250-mile) journey from this starting location to the Gulf of Aqaba, and from there a roughly 80-kilometer (50-mile) journey to Jabal al-Lawz; or, a roughly 130-kilometer (80-mile) journey to the Gulf of Suez, and from there a 240-kilometer (150-mile) journey to Jabal Mousa.
+Thus, in simplest form, we have two general options: Either a roughly 400-kilometer (250-mile) journey from this starting location to the Gulf of Aqaba, and from there a roughly 80-kilometer (50-mile) journey to Jabal al-Lawz; or, a roughly 130-kilometer (80-mile) journey to the Gulf of Suez, and from there a 240-kilometer (150-mile) journey to Jabal Musa.
 In other words: A huge journey to the sea crossing, then a short journey to the mountain (the Aqaba theory); or a short journey to the sea crossing, then a long journey to the mountain (the Suez theory).
 As below:

 Put simply, the short-to-long route (above, red) is the only one that truly matches the biblical text.
-The journey to the Red Sea is covered in only around half a chapter of the Bible.
+The journey to the Red Sea is covered in only around half a chapter’s worth of the Bible.
 The remaining journey from the Red Sea to Mount Sinai is covered in several chapters.
 This alone would indicate a shorter initial journey to the Red Sea, then a longer journey to Mount Sinai.

 Josephus stated that it took only three days of journeying for the Israelites to reach the Red Sea.
 “But as they went away hastily, on the third day, they came to a place called Baalzephon, on the Red Sea” (Antiquities, 2.15.1).
 Long-standing Jewish (and Christian) tradition holds that the Israelites crossed the Red Sea seven days after the Passover (more on the reason for this further down).
 Only seven days until the crossing—or, according to Josephus’s account, three days of journey—an achievable trip to the Gulf of Suez, but an inconceivably short amount of time for the 400 kilometers (250 miles) across the Sinai Peninsula to the Gulf of Aqaba.